dianjin/dianjin.github.io/_posts/2016-11-27-introduction-to-closure-externs.md

 title: What are externs, and should you care?
 ---

 For better or worse, the word "externs" has made its way into my radar.
-The first time I heard it used was when a coworker was explaining why Closure made it difficult to introduce React and other third party JS libraries.
-The second time I saw it used was when I was investigating how to use third party JS libraries in Clojurescript.

-Anyway, I gleaned that externs were related to the [Google Closure compiler](https://github.com/google/closure-compiler), and tried to figure out why they kept coming up in conversation.
+Given context clues, I gleaned that externs were related to the [Google Closure compiler](https://github.com/google/closure-compiler), and tried to figure out why they kept coming up in conversation.

 *Disclaimer: I have never worked with the Closure compiler in production and I have limited professional Javascript experience.
 I just happen to be curious about the Closure compiler and Javascript technologies in general.*